ujwalabhishek/tms-docker-1/README.md

-# tms-docker is a LAMP stack built with Docker Compose
+# tms-docker is a LAMP stack built with Docker Compose and TMS code

 This is a basic LAMP stack environment for TMS built using Docker Compose.
 It consists following: